dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

 #### Capabilities

-- The attackers have the ability to proxy the authorization real-time and prompt for multiple methods of 2fa
+- The attackers have the ability to validate & proxy authentication real-time, prompting for multiple methods of 2fa
 - The number of supported authentication mechanisms is impressive, covering adfs and okta SSO
-  - The attackers handle failure cases well, proxying real failure information to users
+  - The attackers handle failure cases well, relaying real failure information to users
 - Authentication data passed by the users is AES encrypted using a hardcoded key

 {{< highlight python >}}